 As they lapped Voigt in the desperately underpowered Porschetta, the turd took a wide line through turn 7, giving the fast men plenty of room on the inside.
 Sabre went buy fine, but powering out of the turn on a slightly more inside line, Plaçais went sideways, nearly losing the rear of the Fezza.
 He kept it together in the end, but lost momentum, allowing Sabre to head out.

 As a result of the opening shenanigans, some of the common front runners were still in positions much lower than what they were used to.
 And were hard at work gaining back lost ground and moving up through the field.
-Jacques and Fredriksson had formed a little speed train doing that.
+Jaques and Fredriksson had formed a little speed train doing that.
 The two of them vying for the position of the other.
 While at the same time both gaining positions on other drivers.
 As if they were on a tandem ride.

 The BRM however soon proved to be no match for the power of the brutal Chevy powered McLaren.
-Jacques powered by on the run to the Loop and continued his ascension alone.
+Jaques powered by on the run to the Loop and continued his ascension alone.
 Both driver’s efforts were the more laudable, as their cars had sustained severe damage in the opening stages.
 And were now handling even more frantic than their normal, already peculiar, behavior.
 Controlling these wounded beasts while spurring them around a track at pace requires qualities not gifted to every man.
-Jacques and Fredriksson had however received an abundance of talent.
+Jaques and Fredriksson had however received an abundance of talent.

 Whited showed a bit of his talent when passing Brian Janik for 10th in the Loop.
 On an outside line.
 Masterful.

 At the front, Sabre was increasing his lead over Plaçais.
 It seemed as if, while in contact with Sabre, the French driver could compensate the lack of power in his Maranello-car by the tow offered by Sabre’s car.
 But when he lost contact when passing Voigt, he lost that opportunity and was now slowly loosing ground.